Castelnuovo-Mumford regularity and Ratliff-Rush closure: Regularity of the Rees algebra

-\begin{proof} The assertion follows from Theorem \ref{stable} and \cite[Theorem 3.3]{RTV1}, where the right sides of the bounds were shown to be upper bounds for $\reg R(I)$.
-Note that \cite[Theorem 3.3]{RTV1} was proved for the case $I = \mm$.
-However, the proof can be extended to an arbitrary $\mm$-primary ideal $I$.
-It was carried out in \cite[Theorem 4.4]{Li1}, where a more compact but weaker bound for $\reg R(I)$ is given. \end{proof}
+\begin{proof} It was proved in \cite[Corollary 3.4]{RTV1} that the right-hand sides of the bounds in (i) and (ii) are upper bounds for $\reg R(I)$ in the case $I = \mm$.
+However, it can be checked that the proof also holds for an arbitrary $\mm$-primary ideal $I$ (cf. \cite[Corollary 4.4]{Li1}, where a more compact but weaker bound for $\reg R(I)$ is given).
+Therefore, the assertion follows from Theorem \ref{stable}. \end{proof}